MikeMaven/septicservice/README.md

 a security group would be added to configure inbound traffic as only being allowed to come from the API Gateway, and security, including application subscriptions, would be handled by the proxy.

+To address scalability, I've included a basic Dockerfile so the application can be deployed to Amazon ECS.

 ## API Endpoint

 The API endpoint is located at `/septic-info/<address>/<zip_code>` and accepts a GET request with an address parameter.
 It returns septic information for the specified address in JSON format.

 Example: `http://localhost:8000/septic-info/123%20Main%20St/02920`

+In order to leverage the HouseCanary API, an environment variable of `HOUSECANARY_API_KEY` must be present in the deployment environment.

 ## Running the Project